 What Is Inflation Explained Simply — A Beginner's Guide

-By The Money Decoded Research Team · Last updated May 7, 2026 · 9 min read
+By Tapabrata Biswas · Last updated May 7, 2026 · 9 min read

 What is inflation?

 A 3% annual inflation rate means that, on average across a wide basket of goods and services, prices are 3% higher than they were a year ago.
 Put differently: the same dollar buys roughly 3% less than it did a year ago.
-This is what economists mean by a loss of purchasing power.
+That's what economists mean by a loss of purchasing power.

 How inflation is measured